markohautala/django-auth-crud-app/README.md

 - A due-date, so that the user can prompt a "end date" or "date to finish" the task to.

-- A way for a user to be able to delete their whole account.
+- A way for a user to be able to delete their whole account - both the account and their created tasks.

+- Instead of using a username, the user could be required to enter both their first and last names in the registration form.
+Then, use the entered first name to greet the user in the tasklist.
+Currently, the greeting is based on the username, which may not necessarily reflect the user's actual first name.
+This can be confusing if a user enters a name that is not their first name, and then the page greets them using this potentially unrelated username.

 <hr>

 ## Testing
+### Loghthouse Testing
+- Performance: 92%
+- Accessibility: 100%
+- Best Practices: 91%
+- SEO: 92%

 ### Resolved Bugs